shallowmind32/shallowmind32.github.io/_posts/2017-12-31-tree-regularization.md

 ---

-In the past years, deep learning has quickly become the industry and research workhorse for prediction, and rightfully so!
-Neural networks have time and time again set the start-of-the-art for image classification, speech recognition, text translation among a continuously growing list of difficult problems.
+In the past years, deep learning has quickly become the industry and research workhorse for prediction, and rightfully so.
+Neural networks have time and time again been the state-of-the-art for image classification, speech recognition, text translation, and more among a growing list of difficult problems.
 In October, Deepmind released a more powerful version of AlphaGo that could be trained from scratch to defeat even the best human players and bots, hinting at a promising future for AI.
 In industry, companies like Facebook and Google have deep networks integrated at the core of their computational pipelines, thereby relying on these algorithms to process billions of bytes of data daily.
 Following suite, new startups like <a href="https://www.springhealth.com/">Spring</a> or <a href="https://www.babylonhealth.com/">Babylon Health</a> are adapting similar methods to disrupt the healthcare domain.
 Needless to say, deep learning is starting to impact our daily lives.

 ![grad_cam]({{ "/images/tree_regularization/grad-cam.png" | absolute_url }})
 *<b>Figure 1:</b> GradCam - Creating visual explanations for decisions by using gradients of target concepts to highlight important pixels.
 (Selvaraju et. al. 2017).*